 Streams Funding in Israel and in Ukraine

-JUF’s Kyiv Kehillah Committee was established in 1999.
+JUF’s Kyiv Kehillah Committee was established in 1999 and is now a subcommittee of JUF's Israel and Overseas commission.
 It supports projects in Kyiv which focus on formal and informal Jewish education.
-The Kyiv Kehillah Committee provided $127,100 in pluralistic and Jewish education support in 2013.
+The Kyiv Kehillah Committee provided $124,950 in pluralistic and Jewish education support in 2014.

 Overview of Program Grants